DaksshDev/Wchat/README.md

 So i am learning css and html and i started this small project of a chat app.
-This will be a gaming chat app mainly for to purpose of streaming games and chatting through the internet browser, or the desktop or mobile app.
+This will be a gaming chat app mainly for to purpose of streaming games and chatting through the web.
+This is my first web app, or second i guess lol.